Screened Thin-Target Bremsstrahlung with Partially-Ionized High-Z Species: Cross Section Results

 The onset of this behavior also appears at smaller emission angles for higher incident electron energies, as shown by comparison with data in Figs.~\ref{fig:Gold_4_54MeV} and~\ref{fig:Gold_9_66MeV}.
-The validity of the FSM condition~\eqref{eq:FSM_cond} becomes increasingly restricted at higher incident energies, since the momentum transferred to the nucleus $\bar{q}$ rises for a given emission angle, probing smaller distances from the nucleus according to $r \sim 1/\bar{q}$~\cite{haug2004elementary}.
+The validity of the FSM condition~\eqref{eq:FSM_cond} becomes increasingly restricted at higher incident energies, since the momentum transferred to the nucleus, ${q}$, rises for a given emission angle, probing smaller distances from the nucleus according to $r \sim 1/{q}$~\cite{haug2004elementary}.
 As the relevant interaction radius decreases, the local deflection $\vartheta_{pr}$ of the electron in the Coulomb field grows, and the FSM approximation can fail even for comparatively small observable angles.
 This trend is evident in Fig.~\ref{fig:Gold_4_54MeV} for 4.54~MeV electrons incident on gold ($Z=79$), where a noticeable discrepancy between the model and the experimental measurements already appears at $\theta_{0}\simeq6^\circ$.
 At such angles, however, the corresponding emission intensity is an order of magnitude lower than in the purely forward direction ($\theta_{0}=0^\circ$).
-As the emission angle increases, all theoretical components (RDP, Sauter, and BH$^{\mathrm{s}}$) shift downward relative to the experimental data, such that their combination,~Eq.~\eqref{eq:OMW}, lies systematically below the measurements, even though these angles remain smaller than in Fig.~\ref{fig:Z_theta0}.
+It is important to note that in the near-forward direction $(\theta_{0}\sim0^\circ)$, the RDP cross section decreases sharply in the high-frequency limit, in a manner similar to the Born results (see the two upper panels of Fig.~\ref{fig:Gold_4_54MeV}).
+Although this behavior is mitigated as the emission angle increases, the RDP cross section cannot be expected to be accurate in the tip region, since the next-to-leading-order correction relies on the assumption that the scattered electron remains highly relativistic.
+By contrast, the leading-order (EH) cross section does not exhibit such a decrease in the tip region, although it is not shown here.
+As the emission angle increases, all theoretical components (RDP, Sauter, and BH$_{\mathrm{s}}$) shift downward relative to the experimental data, such that their combination,~Eq.~\eqref{eq:OMW}, lies systematically below the measurements, even though these angles remain smaller than in Fig.~\ref{fig:Z_theta0}.

 A similar trend is observed when comparing with the highest available thin-target bremsstrahlung cross sections, measured at an incident electron energy of 9.66~MeV.
 As shown in Fig.~\ref{fig:Gold_9_66MeV}, the theoretical components exhibit a consistent downward displacement relative to the experimental points.